NYC's Oldest Culinary School is Now its Newest

 Special Events & Demonstration Classes

 With full waterfront views, ICE’s spacious demonstration kitchen, adjacent bar and reception space make ICE an ideal choice for influential food organizations and corporate entertaining.
 Google and Apple executives, producers from "Top Chef" and "The Apprentice," and even former mayor Bloomberg have met, entertained or taped segments in ICE’s food event space.

 The Company We Keep

-At ICE’s new home in Brookfield Place, our neighbors include such esteemed companies as Time Publishing, American Express, Bank of America and retailers Saks Fifth Avenue, Burberry and Ferragamo.
+At ICE's New York campus in Brookfield Place, our neighbors include such esteemed companies as Time Publishing, American Express, Bank of America and retailers Saks Fifth Avenue, Burberry and Ferragamo.
 In the culinary and dining area, Brookfield Place will feature an immersive French market called Le District, the already acclaimed Hudson Eats food terrace, and independent restaurants from such esteemed restaurateurs as Joël Robuchon, the Torrisi Brothers and Jose Garces.

 Neighborhood and Transportation